Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Children's picture books keep typography simple

 The same is true of children’s rhyming books, of course.
-Given the ages that picture books address (typically 0-6 years old), it’s likely that the words are being read out to them by an adult, while the children marvel at the gorgeous illustrations.
+Given the age range that picture books address (typically 0-6 years old), it’s likely that the words are being read out to them by an adult, while the children marvel at the gorgeous illustrations.
 For that reason, picture books don’t typically feature ornate letterwork or calligraphy: typography tends to remain as simple as possible, so that kids can be immersed in the sweeping landscapes of a double-page spread.

 Double page spread illustration of a group of animals in a forest at night.